 - Preheat the oven to 350 degrees.

-- Add the flour, baking soda, baking powder, salt and cocoa powder to the egg mixture; mix these ingredients very well.
+Add flour, baking soda, baking powder, salt and cocoa powder to the egg mixture; mix these ingredients very well.

-- Add in the drained/pressed grated zucchini, along with the chocolate chips and the dark chocolate pieces.
+Add the drained/pressed grated zucchini, along with the chocolate chips and the dark chocolate pieces to the batter.
 Stir well by hand until ingredients are completely blended.

-- Bake the muffins at 350 degrees for 15-20 minutes or until the top springs back when touched.
-Remove muffins from oven and cool.
+Bake the muffins at 350 degrees for 15-20 minutes or until the top springs back when touched.
+Remove muffins from oven and cool on a wire rack.
 Dust with sifted powdered sugar for a nice presentation.
+Serve and enjoy!

 That's a LOT of muffins!
 You can freeze extra muffins for another day, or easily cut the recipe in half and make 15 muffins.